apache/trafficcontrol/docs/source/tools/atstccfg.rst

 ********
 :program:`atstccfg` is a tool for generating configuration files server-side on :abbr:`ATC (Apache Traffic Control)` cache servers.
 It stores its generated/cached files in ``/tmp/atstccfg_cache/`` for re-use.

+.. warning:: :program:`atstccfg` does not have a stable command-line interface, it can and will change without warning.
+Scripts should avoid calling it for the time being.

 The source code for :program:`atstccfg` may be found in :atc-file:`traffic_ops/ort/atstccfg`, and the Go module reference is :atc-godoc:`traffic_ops/ort/atstccfg`.

 Usage